adl-lang/adl/docs/backend-rust.md

-          --merge-adlext=EXT     Add the specifed adl file extension to merged on loading --verbose              Print extra diagnostic information, especially about files being read/written --no-overwrite         Don't update files that haven't changed --generate-transitive  Also generate code for the transitive dependencies of the specified adl files --package=PACKAGE      The language package into which the generated ADL code will be placed
+          --merge-adlext=EXT     Add the specifed adl file extension to merged on loading --verbose              Print extra diagnostic information, especially about files being read/written --no-overwrite         Don't update files that haven't changed --manifest=FILE        Write a manifest file recording generated files --generate-transitive  Also generate code for the transitive dependencies of the specified adl files --package=PACKAGE      The language package into which the generated ADL code will be placed -R DIR  --runtime-module=DIR   Set the module where the runtime is located
 ```

 # Generated Code